Maestro (character): Fictional character biography

-Maestro developed a new movement he called Post-Apocalyptic Existence, or PAX, which would destroy the remaining division in humanity and replace it with a single overlord: himself.
-Maestro implemented this movement by expanding his domain beyond Dystopia to surrounding areas like Connecticut and the underground community living beneath Washington, D.C., though the community escaped and destroyed their home to spite Maestro.
-Maestro also joined forces with Doctor Doom to destroy both A.I.M. and Maestro's former team, the Pantheon, as they were the two organizations that remained that threatened their plans to rule the world.
-When A.I.M. and the Pantheon were vanquished, Maestro and Doom turned on each other, leading to a fight between the two that led to Doom's retreat.
+Maestro develops a new movement he called Post-Apocalyptic Existence, or PAX, which will destroy the remaining division in humanity and replace it with a single overlord: himself.
+Maestro implements this movement by expanding his domain beyond Dystopia to surrounding areas like Connecticut and the underground community living beneath Washington, D.C., though the community escaped and destroyed their home to spite Maestro.
+Maestro also joins forces with Doctor Doom to destroy both A.I.M. and Maestro's former team the Pantheon as they threaten their plans to rule the world.
+When A.I.M. and the Pantheon are vanquished, Maestro and Doom turn on each other, leading to a fight between the two and Doom retreating.

-Driven insane by the devastation of everything he has lost, along with the excess radiation he absorbed after the nuclear fallout, the Hulk eventually adopted the title of the new 'Maestro', while gaining even greater strength than before from absorbing the excess radiation after the nuclear holocaust.
+Driven insane by the devastation of everything he has lost, along with the excess radiation he absorbed after the nuclear fallout, Hulk adopts the title of the new "Maestro", while gaining even greater strength than before from absorbing the excess radiation after the nuclear holocaust.
 An elderly Rick Jones encounters the reality-hopping mutant Proteus, who has possessed the body of an alternate reality Hulk from the year 2099.
 Proteus intends to discard his current body and possess the Maestro.
-Jones, unaware of his plan, provides a weapon created by the X-Man Forge, which might be able to kill Maestro.
+Rick, unaware of his plan, provides Forge's weapon, which may be able to kill Maestro.
 However, the plan fails when the Maestro is warned by the Exiles, who are pursuing Proteus.
 Proteus possesses a new host and flees to another world, breaking the Maestro's neck during his escape.

-Years later, the Maestro (fully recovered from his injury) encounters a time traveling Genis-Vell and Spider-Man from 2099.
+Years later, the Maestro (fully recovered from his injury) encounters a time-traveling Genis-Vell and Spider-Man from 2099.
 Manipulated by the supervillain Thanatos, the three battle.
-Genis-Vell and Spider-Man 2099 eventually return to their own time, with no consequence for the Maestro, when the elderly Rick uses his ability to wield Thor's hammer Mjolnir to defeat Thanatos.
+Genis-Vell and Spider-Man 2099 return to their own time, with no consequence for the Maestro, when the elderly Rick uses his ability to wield Thor's hammer Mjolnir to defeat Thanatos.